dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 - do a clean install of a VS Code flavor you do not currently have (eg. VSCodium if you have VS Code or vice versa, see instructions [[here|dendron://dendron.dendron-site/dendron.tutorial#pre-requisites]])
 - install only the Dendron extension
 - see if your issue reproduces

+Another way of finding the problematic extension is using VSCode's built-in [extension bisect](https://code.visualstudio.com/blogs/2021/02/16/extension-bisect) capability

 ## Common Fixes